orbeon/orbeon-forms-doc/form-builder/validation.md

 When used in conjunction with the Required validation, this allows making sure that a required field doesn't contain just spaces and in fact contains some value.

 This option is also useful for non-required fields which must not contain leading or trailing spaces.
+For example if the user enters "  Sam", the value is automatically converted into "Sam" as the user focuses out of the field.

 ![Whitespace trimming](images/whitespace-trimming.png)